Hua Hin Night Markets Guide 2026: 7 Markets Compared

 Huana Market at a glance:

-• Best for: Authentic local shopping experience with few tourists
+- Best for: Authentic local shopping experience with few tourists

-• Known for: Fresh produce, seafood and everyday Thai ingredients
+- Known for: Fresh produce, seafood and everyday Thai ingredients

-• Price range: Local prices (significantly cheaper than supermarkets)
+- Price range: Local prices (significantly cheaper than supermarkets)

-• Local tip: Visit after 2pm when most vendors are set up, with peak activity around 4pm
+- Local tip: Visit after 2pm when most vendors are set up, with peak activity around 4pm

 What’s for Sale?

-Huana Market specializes in fresh produce, seafood, meat, and everyday cooking ingredients.
+Huana Market specialises in fresh produce, seafood, meat, and everyday cooking ingredients.
 The variety of fruits and vegetables is impressive, with prices significantly lower than supermarkets or tourist areas.
 You’ll find everything from common items to hard-to-find Thai herbs and spices.

 What About the Prices?

-This is where Huana Market truly shines.
 Prices here are set for locals, not tourists, making it significantly cheaper than supermarkets or other markets.
 Fresh fruits like mangoes, lychees, rambutans, and mangosteens typically cost between 20-40 baht per kilo (seasonal variations apply).
 Seafood prices vary by type and size, with prawns and squid ranging from 140-260 baht per kilo.

-Tips for visiting HUana Market
+Tips for visiting Huana Market

-• Some language skills are helpful here as few vendors speak English, but pointing and basic Thai phrases will get you by.
+- Few vendors speak English, but pointing and basic Thai phrases will get you by.
 Vendors are generally friendly and patient with foreigners who try to communicate.

-• Parking can be challenging, so consider arriving by songtaew or motorbike rather than car.
+- Parking can be challenging, so consider arriving by songtaew or motorbike rather than car.

-Hours: Opens daily at 2 pm, with most activity between 3-7 pm
+Hours: Opens daily at 2pm, with most activity between 3-7pm

 Where: GXM5+5XQ, 7 Phet Kasem Rd, Nong Kae, Hua Hin District, Prachuap Khiri Khan